 Minutes of the most recent meeting

 1. Welcome.
-Tony Balano and Rodney Roof, executive committee members, welcomed everyone to the Eldorado Community Center, the former AT&SF Kennedy, NM depot, in Eldorado.
-We had 20 members and 1 guest present.
+Rodney Roof, executive committee members, welcomed everyone to the Eldorado Community Center, the former AT&SF Kennedy, NM depot, in Eldorado.
+We had 24 members and 1 guest present.

-Balano repeated the usual plea for hosts to step forward for coming meetings.
-The May meeting is still host-less.
+Roof thanked Tony Balano and Karen Sloan for hosting the April meeting.
+He added repeated the usual plea for hosts to step forward for coming meetings.
+Edward Aneshensel volunteered to host the May meeting.
+June and beyond remain host-less.
 Remember, the Club pays for the snacks and drinks, so the main job of the host is a trip to the grocery store.

-Show plans: Show Manager Ed Williams reported that our Fall 2019 show will be at El Museo Cultural, on the 3-day Labor Day Weekend and the following 2-day Fiesta weekend.
+Fall Show plans: Show Manager Ed Williams was not present.
+Repeating the schedule information from the March meeting, our Fall 2019 show will be at El Museo Cultural, on the 3-day Labor Day Weekend and the following 2-day Fiesta weekend.